-- Conduct blindfold walks to show dependence upon light. - List reasons for plant, animal and human dependence upon light. - Devise an experiment to show that plants depend on light for growth. - List daytime and night time activities of humans and animals.
-Which animals are nocturnal? - Paint with water on white concrete path, and observe the way the water evaporates in the sun. - Classify lights into different categories, e.g. lights in the sky, electric lights, projected lights, reflected lights, fire light. - Experiment with objects or materials that reflect e.g. mirrors, glass, water, shiny metals. - Experiment with prisms.
-See how sunlight passes through glass and splits the white light up into spectrum of colours. - Identify and draw the colours of the rainbow in the right order. - Blow bubbles and discuss the colours that are seen in the film. - Identify primary colours (red, blue, yellow) and secondary colours, (grn, orange, purple). - Name the colours that will be formed when two primary colours are mixed. - Make black and white collages. - Use paint, experiment with colour mixing. - Make a cardboard colour wheel by combining two or more colours and spinning the wheel rapidly on an axle. - Using a combination of different coloured paper and pencils, discover the combinations of colours that are bright or dull looking. - Make shadow puppets. - Set up a shadow stick, observing shadow lengths throughout the day. - Experiment with light using opaque, transparent and translucent paper.
+- Conduct blindfold walks to show dependence upon light. - List reasons for plant, animal and human dependence upon light. - Experiment to show dependence of plants upon light. - List daytime and night time activities of humans and animals. - Paint with water on white concrete path, and observe the way the water evaporates in the sun. - Classify lights into different categories, e.g. lights in the sky, electric lights, projected lights, reflected lights, fire light. - Experiment with objects or materials that reflect e.g. mirrors, glass, water, shiny metals. - Make a periscope. - Experiment with prisms.
+See how sunlight passes through glass and splits the white light up into spectrum of colours. - Identify colours of the rainbow. - Blow bubbles and discuss the colours that are seen in the film. - Identify primary and secondary colours. - Name the colours that will be formed when two primary colours are mixed. - Use cellophane to explore the effects of combining colours. - Make black and white collages. - Make candles. - Use paint, experiment with colour mixing. - Use cellophane to explore the effects of combining two colours. - Make a cardboard colour wheel by combining two or more colours and spinning the wheel rapidly on an axle. - Make a colour wheel that shows all primary and secondary colours.